ManethSW/InfluencerConnect/README.md

 ---

-With these steps, you'll have the Gloflow CRM system up and running on your local environment.
+With these steps, you'll have the InfluencerConnect CRM system up and running on your local environment.